larsga/Duke/README.md

   * Can maintain database of links found via JNDI/JDBC.
   * Can run in multiple threads.

-The GettingStarted page explains how to get started and has links to further documentation.
+The [GettingStarted page](https://github.com/larsga/Duke/wiki/GettingStarted) explains how to get started and has links to further documentation.
 The [examples of use](https://github.com/larsga/Duke/wiki/ExamplesOfUse) page lists real examples of using Duke, complete with data and configurations.
-[This presentation](http://www.slideshare.net/larsga/linking-data-without-common-identifiers) has more the big picture and background.
+[This presentation](http://www.slideshare.net/larsga/linking-data-without-common-identifiers) has more of the big picture and background.

 Contributions, whether issue reports or patches, are very much welcome.
 Please fork the repository and make pull requests.